 - A new distillery, owned by Bowen's Spirits Inc., across the street from the Padre Hotel

-- Fab Burger on the corner of Chester and 18th Street
+- A new restaurant, owned by 18 Hundred Inc., on the corner of Chester and 18th Street

 - Happy Hour expanding their space to add a new restaurant next-door, along with more live music

 - A new upscale bar at 1718 Chester Avenue

 - A new candy shop, White Elephant Candy Store, opening at 1516 18th Street

 - A new Del Taco opening on Eye Street next to the Taco Bell

 - And a new coffee shop and bakery is set to replace the De Coeur Bake Shop

 - Pet shop, Dogs Gone Wild, at 1316 19th Street